thomasnield/blog_articles/linear_programming_with_kotlin_part_iii/linear_programming_with_kotlin_part_iii.md

 ![](images/timeline_concept.jpg)

-Note that the "..."  is just a placeholder since we do not have enough room to display the 672 blocks for the week (because 672 = 7 days \* 24 hours \* 4 blocks in an hour).
+Note that the "..."  is just a placeholder since we do not have enough room to display the 672 blocks for the week (672 = 7 days \* 24 hours \* 4 blocks in an hour).

-Now let's expand this concept and make the classes a vertical axis against the timeline.
+Now let's expand this concept and make the classes an axis against the timeline.
 Each intersection is a "slot" that can be 1 or 0.
 This binary will serve to indicate whether or not that "slot" is the start time for the first recurrence of that class.
 We will set them all to 0 for now as shown below:

 ![](images/grid_concept.jpg)